Easy Homemade Greek Yogurt

 1. Incubate

 Place the inner pot back into the Instant Pot.
 Click the "Yogurt" button until the red light hovers above "Normal."
-Use the +/- buttons to adjust the timer to 12 hours.
+Use the +/- buttons to adjust the timer to the desired duration.
+I usually set it between 10-12 hours.

 The longer you incubate, the thicker the yogurt will become.